simplex-chat/simplexmq/protocol/simplex-messaging.md

 When server delivers the messages to the recipient, message body should be encrypted with the secret derived from DH exchange using the keys passed during the queue creation and returned with `queueIds` response.

 This is done to prevent the possibility of correlation of incoming and outgoing traffic of SMP server inside transport protocol.

-#### Notifier queue ID response

-Server must respond with this message when queue notifications are enabled.

-See its syntax in [Enable notifications command](#enable-notifications-command)

 #### Deliver message notification